Virgil A. Lewis: Career

 Lewis began teaching in his native Mason county, and also drew attention with historical sketches that were published.
 In 1878 he became principal of the Buffalo Academy in neighboring Putnam County.
 While there, Lewis also studied law under the direction of James M. Hoge and was admitted to the West Virginia bar in 1879, and also to the federal district and circuit court bars.
 Ultimately, Lewis decided not to practice as a lawyer, instead returning to teaching, writing and his mayoral duties.

 Lewis had a passion for history, notwithstanding his extremely limited formal education.
 The Virginia Historical Society elected Lewis as a corresponding member in 1880, and he later became a member of the Historical Society of Pennsylvania.
 In 1882 Lewis traveled through the southern states and decided to write a history of his native West Virginia, which was published by Hubbard Brothers in Philadelphia in 1889.
 Two years later, the West Virginia legislature passed a joint resolution recommending it as a standard authority and a reference work for schools across the state.
 In 1890 Lewis helped organize the West Virginia Historical and Antiquarian Society, and in 1892 became editor of the Southern Historical Magazine.

 Although Lewis received more votes, B.S.
 Morgan became State Superintendent of Free Schools in 1892.
 Lewis received an A.M. in history from West Virginia University the following year, and also published the first state manual of primary education.
 His 1896 textbook History and Government of West Virginia was utilized statewide in public schools for over fifty years.
 In 1905, Governor William M. O. Dawson appointed Lewis first director of the Bureau of Archives and History, and he served in that position until his death.

 Death and legacy

-Lewis died in 1912 and was buried at Lone Oak Cemetery in Point Pleasant, West Virginia.
+Lewis died at his home in Mason City on December 5, 1912.
 His papers are held by Marshall University and by West Virginia University.
 His former home in Mason City, now known as the Shumaker-Lewis House, was placed on the National Register of Historic Places in 1979.
-The West Virginia Historical Society’s Virgil A. Lewis Award is named in his honor.
+The West Virginia Historical Society's Virgil A. Lewis Award is named in his honor.